Marcus-Pearce/Post-Install-OsTicket/README.md

 </p>
 <p>
-In the User tab of SEttings check the box to require regristration and login to creat tickets in the Authentication Settings.
+In the User tab of Settings check the box to require regristration and login to creat tickets in the Authentication Settings.
 </p>
 <br />